bilalmalik4321/Pizzaroo-Customer-App/README.md

 - 2 spaces indent and tab
 - use shift + tab on selected multi-line code to shift them to the LEFT
 - use tab on selected multi-line code to shift them to the RIGHT
-- if a component has no child component: use self closing tag i.e <Component />
+- if a component has no child component: use self closing tag